19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 11 of 2016 wef 19/04/2016]

-(c) any company, in respect of qualifying deductions under subsection (14) relating to any income that is fully exempt from tax under the provisions of this Act or the Economic Expansion Incentives (Relief from Income Tax) Act;
+(c) any company, in respect of qualifying deductions under subsection (14) relating to any income that is fully exempt from tax under the provisions of this Act or the Economic Expansion Incentives (Relief from Income Tax) Act; and

+[Act 32 of 2019 wef 02/12/2019]

-(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves;
+(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves.

-(e) any company, in respect of qualifying deductions under subsection (14)(b) relating to any loss arising from any unutilised deduction under section 14Q for any year of assessment up to and including the year of assessment 2012; and

-(f) any qualifying start-up company, in respect of qualifying deductions under subsection (14)(b) relating to any loss incurred by the company for which any cash grant is given under section 37H.
+[Act 32 of 2019 wef 02/12/2019]

+(e) [Deleted by Act 32 of 2019wef 02/12/2019]

+(f) [Deleted by Act 32 of 2019wef 02/12/2019]

 [37/2002; 11/2004; 7/2007; 34/2008; 29/2010; 29/2012]